dorjear/book-library-be/README.md

 # A Book Library backend service with Spring Boot and H2 Database

-This is a sample Book Library backend service with Spring Boot and H2 Database
+This is a sample Book Library backend service with Spring Boot and H2 Database.

 ## To run this Spring Boot application